Fagan, J., & Palm, G. (2004). Fathers and early childhood programs. Clifton Park, NY: Delmar Publishing.

 Recent peer reviewed journal articles and book chapters

 .
 Fagan, J., Cherson, M., Brown, C.A., & Vecere, E.J. (in press).
 Pilot study of a program to increase mothers' understanding of dads.
-Journal of Prevention and Intervention in the Community.
+Family Process.

 .
-Fagan, J. (in press).
+Fagan, J. (2014).
 A review of how researchers have used theory to address research questions about fathers in three large data sets.
 Journal of Family Theory and Review.
+6, 374-384.

 F. Fagan, J. (2014).
 Adolescent parents' partner conflict and parenting alliance, fathers' prenatal involvement, and fathers' engagement with infants.
 Journal of Family Issues.
 35, 1415-1439. doi:10.1177/0192513X13491411